Key takeaways:

-- The basis: Colorful food with plenty of fruit, vegetables, whole grains, healthy fats and spices.
+- The basis: colorful food with plenty of fruits, vegetables, whole grains, healthy fats, and spices

-- Highly processed convenience foods promote inflammation and should be avoided.
+- Highly processed ready-made products promote inflammation and should be avoided

-- Small, lasting changes work better than extreme short-term diets.
+- Small, sustained changes are more effective than extreme short-term diets

 Did you know that chronic inflammation often goes unnoticed – but can be measurably reduced with the right diet?
-Learn which foods help and how our organic juices made from fruits, vegetables, and spices like ginger and turmeric can easily support you in your everyday life.
+Learn which foods help and how our organic fruit, vegetable, and spice juices like ginger and turmeric can easily support you in everyday life.

-Normal inflammation is beneficial.
+Normal inflammation is good.
 It helps fight infections and heal injuries.
-Chronic inflammation becomes problematic – the immune system is constantly working at full capacity, even when there is no acute danger.
+It becomes problematic with chronic inflammation – the immune system is constantly in overdrive, even though there is no acute danger.

 Chronic inflammation is associated with many diseases (1):